 Looking for a handy list of state dinosaurs?
 We’ve got you covered!
-With new types of dinosaurs being discovered as scientists are always digging for dinosaur bones, it’s fun to see who made the list.
+This list of state dinosaurs highlights the official dinosaur designations and the fascinating stories behind them.
+New types of dinosaurs are always being discovered as scientists dig for dinosaur bones.
+It’s fun to see who made the list.

 In 2022, Massachusetts became the latest state to announce an official dinosaur.
-Podokesaurus holyokensis, or ‘fleetfooted lizard,” was discovered in 1910 in western Massachusetts by Mount Holyoke College professor Mignon Talbot, also making her the very first woman in America to find, discover, name and describe a dinosaur!
+Podokesaurus holyokensis (fleet-footed lizard) was discovered in 1910 in western Massachusetts by Mount Holyoke College professor Mignon Talbot.
+This find made her the first woman in America to find, discover, name and describe a dinosaur!

+The following list of state dinosaurs includes every state that has officially designated a dinosaur or dinosaur-related fossil.
 Not every state has an official dinosaur.
-For instance, Montana has a dinosaur trail, but not a state dino.
+For instance, Montana has a dinosaur trail, but not a state dinosaur.
 Find out who made the cut and why.

 Arizona